aakshatha02/aakshatha02/README.md

 - 💡 Currently exploring new tools, frameworks, and techniques to unlock the power of data.

-- ✍️ I love sharing knowledge and regularly write about data engineering topics on [Medium](https://medium.com/@akshathakulal).
+- ✍️ I love sharing knowledge and write about data engineering topics on [Medium](https://medium.com/@akshathakulal).

 ### Connect with me: